Snow pea: Culinary

-As nitrogen fixers
+Nitrogen fixers

 As with most legumes, snow peas host beneficial bacteria, rhizobia, in their root nodules, which fix nitrogen in the soil—this is called a mutualistic relationship—and are therefore a useful companion plant, especially useful to grow intercropped with green, leafy vegetables that benefit from high nitrogen content in their soil.

-Cultivation and storage
+Cultivation

 Snow peas can be grown in open fields during cool seasons and can thus be cultivated during winter and spring seasons.